 It’s an early start the next morning as you wake early and head out into the desert for a sunrise hot air balloon ride over Morocco’s varied landscapes.
 Peering over the basket edge as the sun floods across the desert and lights up the mountains, it’s an unforgettable perspective.
 Enjoy a traditional Moroccan landing on touching back down to earth before heading back into Marrakech for an afternoon cooking class.
 Join your expert teacher on a trip to the local markets, where you’ll collect fresh ingredients before learning a selection of ancient techniques to help you make the perfect tagine and other local delights.

-Travel up into the Atlas Mountains on a 4×4 adventure – stop en route for a trek to a Berber Village.
-At the end of the day, settle in for a well-earned rest in Morocco’s most dramatic landscape.
-We’ve saved the best for last: paradisiacal Kasbah Tamadot, owned by none other than Sir Richard Branson.
-Spend two nights exploring the surrounds and luxuriating in the beauty of one of Morocco’s most spectacular hotels.
+For your final stop on your Moroccan grand tour, you’ll travel up into the Atlas Mountains on a 4×4 adventure – stopping en route at Imlil for a trek into a Berber Village where you’ll enjoy lunch alongside the locals.
+At the end of the day, settle in for a well-earned rest amid Morocco’s most dramatic landscape as you hole up at the paradisiacal Kasbah Tamadot.
+Spend your final two nights exploring the surrounds and luxuriating in the beauty of one of Morocco’s most spectacular hotels.
 On your final morning, after one last indulgent Moroccan breakfast, you’ll be driven to Marrakech airport for your flight home.